Poles & Masts

 All these poles are equally suitable as ultra heavy duty aerial poles.

-In order to qualify for our pole lifetime warranty we only recommend the 45" x 2in satellite pole for dishes over 60cm (up to 1m).
-The other satellite poles are suitable for dishes up to 60cm.
+In order to qualify for our pole lifetime warranty our satellite poles (other then the 45" x 2") must only be used for dishes up to 60cm.
+The 45" x 2" (plus some of the scaffold poles - see below) are suitable for dishes up to up to 1m.

 45" x 2.0" x 2.0mm (alloy)